-A great feature of pole barns is that they can be erected without destroying the natural environment surrounding the site.
+A great feature of a pole barn is that they can be erected without destroying the natural environment surrounding the site.
 These buildings can be built in a wooded area without disturbing vegetation, which in turn, cuts down on soil erosion.

 SLOPE & SOIL